CupNoodles27/DRG-Tips-and-Tricks/README.md

 * You can look and move out-of-bounds.
 [Example](https://www.youtube.com/watch?v=RMTQlG5In7w)

-* If you shoot a platform on something where it will instantly disappear (e.g. a resupply or doretta), if you’re quick, you can still place a turret on that platform.
+* If you shoot a platform on something where it will instantly disappear (e.g. a resupply or doretta), if you’re very quick you can place a turret on that platform before it disappears.
 This can let you put down a turret mid-air on top of doretta.
 You can also do this with prox mines, but this requires tight timing - you need to stand at an angle when shooting the plat so you end up closer to it when throwing the prox mine.
 [Example](https://youtu.be/lJlbqUkXd8U)

 * Turrets can shoot through walls if you put them close enough to the wall.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/ss0iav/the_engineer_sentry_gun_seems_to_have_been/)